First Year 2nd Semester Pathways

 - You have a team of well-trained peer career coaches who can help you to translate your skills and experiences into résumé accomplishment bullets that are of interest to employers.
 Peer coaches can guide you through the internship/job search process including suggesting appropriate career related activities during the summer.

 At Tempe, the Fulton Schools Career Center is located in CenterPoint, Suite 107.
-The entrance to the Career Center is from 6th Street (north of University and west of Mill Avenue) across the street from Z Tejas.
+The entrance to the Career Center is from 6th Street (north of University and west of Mill Avenue) on the corner of 6th and Maple.
 Peer career coaches hold office hours at multiple locations to make meetings more convenient for you: Centerpoint, ECG student center, Vista del Sol, and METS Center.
-Call (480) 965-2966 to make appointments with the Fulton Schools Career Center in Tempe.
+Use Handshake to make appointments with the Fulton Schools Career Center.

 At Polytechnic, The Career and Professional Development Services is located on the main floor of the Academic Center Building (CNTR), Suite 110.
-Log on to Handshake and click “request a counseling appointment” to schedule an appointment or stop in to sign up for a same-day advising time with a Peer Career Advisor on a space available basis.
+Use Handshake to schedule an appointment or stop in to sign up for a same-day advising time with a Peer Career Advisor on a space available basis.

 Career Coaches can help you: